Kirill71/Bachelor-diploma-in-University/README.md

-# Bachelor-diploma-in-University
+# Bachelor-diploma-at-University
- Bachelor diploma in University
+ Bachelor diploma at University